nicolas93/img2color/README.md

 Then of every (k) subset a new mean point is calculated.
 The mean point does not have to be in the subset.

 In this project we use the color of each pixel as a 3 dimensional point, and thus k mean (or dominant) colors are calculated.

+## Notes

+### Python implementation
+The python implementation (img2color.py) is no longer supported and discontinued.
+It was much slower than the Go implementation.